morphoorg/morpho/README.md

 - python 3.x (python 2 not supported)
 - python-pip
 - git
-- root (ensure that the same version of python is enabled for morpho and ROOT)
+- root 6.22 or newer (ensure that the same version of python is enabled for morpho and ROOT)

 ### Virtual environment-based installation

 We recommend installing morpho using pip inside a python virtual environment.
-Doing so will automatically install dependencies beyond the four listed above, including PyStan 2.15.
+Doing so will automatically install dependencies beyond the four listed above, including PyStan 2.17.

 If necessary, install [virtualenv](https://virtualenv.pypa.io/en/stable/), then execute: